 The course is aimed at professionals with no background in humanitarian action as well as undergraduate and graduate students who wish to learn and understand more about humanitarian action, to study this field and/or are interested in joining a humanitarian organisation.

 CERAH encourages applications from a large variety of disciplines – social sciences, humanities, arts and medicine among others.
 The course is taught in English.

 Assessments are based on active participation and an assignment carried out during the two days.
-Upon successful completion of the course, participants are evaluated based on a group presentation on the last days of the two-weeks summer school (4 ECTS).
-Students wanting to acquire 6 ECTS have the opportunity to do so on the basis of a satisfactory take-home paper, to be written within a month after the end of the summer school.
+Upon successful completion of the course, participants are evaluated based on a group presentation on the last days of the two-weeks summer school (equivalence of 4 ECTS).
+Students wanting to acquire 6 ECTS have the opportunity to do so on the basis of a satisfactory take-home paper, to be written within a week after the end of the summer school.

 Participants will be provided with a Certificate of Completion of the course if they satisfy attendance and evaluation requirements.
 It is the participant’s responsibility to verify the validity of the course and validate it at their home university prior to participating in the course.

 CHF 1600: Early Bird Deadline, March 1st, 2017: 1,600 CHF